Invasion of Darfur (1916): Jebel el Hella

 Kelly's flying column faced only slight opposition from Fur scouts until they reached a position 4 mi from Jebel el Hella.
 There, a force of 800 Fur horsemen tried to surround them and were only stopped by Anglo-Egyptian machine gun fire.
 Advancing a further 2 mi the flying column located a large concentration of Fur troops in a wooded valley, where they engaged with artillery and machine-guns.
 Having forced the Fur troops to disperse, the column reached Jebel el Hella at 14:15 and secured its wells.
 A small reconnaissance party was dispatched by Kelly to check on the wells at Lugud 2 mi away, which were occupied in strength, when the remainder of Kelly's force arrived on 26 March.
 During their advance, the Anglo-Egyptian casualties were described as "insignificant" while twenty of the Fur forces were dead or wounded.
 With the occupation of Jebel el Hella complete, the Anglo-Egyptians had secured one of the invasion routes into Sudan.
 The main Fur Army was now located in the capital of al-Fashir and was estimated to consist of 4,000 to 6,000 riflemen with adequate supplies of ammunition.
-Their equipment ranged from older muzzle loader weapons, such as Martini–Henry and Remington rifles and shotguns, to spears, shields and chain mail.
+Their equipment ranged from older muzzle loader weapons, Martini–Henry and Remington rifles and shotguns, to spears, shields and chain mail.
 They were supported by an unknown number of auxiliary troops armed only with spears.
 At the same time Dinar was concentrating his troops from other regions in the capital.
 Those in contact with the Anglo-Egyptian forces and some small number of reinforcements were instead grouped at Burush and Kedada.